 You may not need to start a subscription service from scratch— there's room to establish partnerships with fellow CPG brands or companies outside the industry that align with your brand's goals.
 Two other approaches are to work with e-commerce providers like Amazon which offer subscription functionality, or with retailers who offer online grocery pickup to do an “add-in” campaign or a coupon drop.

-As we mentioned earlier, mobile marketing has been on the rise this year and it will most likely continue to be utilized in 2021 and beyond as consumers are spending more time on their phones— which currently averages at 4 hours a day.
+Mobile marketing was on the rise in 2021 and it will most likely continue to be utilized in 2022 and beyond as consumers are spending more time on their phones— which currently averages at 4 hours a day.